 I love how colorful these biscuits are.

-This recipe and picture is from Low Carb Support.
+This recipe and picture are from Low Carb Support.

 I like the simplicity of this recipe.
-It has only 6 ingredients and is what it is - an almond flavored biscotti.
+It has only six ingredients and is what it is - an almond -flavored biscotti.

 There are no added nuts, berries or exotic flavors.

-Enjoy any of these with a cup of coffee and remind yourself that there was a time that you considered keto to be a diet and not a lifestyle.
+Enjoy these biscuits with a cup of coffee, and remind yourself of the time when you considered keto to be a diet rather than a lifestyle.

 Childhood Favorites - Easy Low Carb Treats